 The Formula in Action

 You don’t have to look far to find examples of how this works: consider the economy.

 When the Gulf War broke out, a friend of mine who owns a Lexus dealership in Southern California turned to this formula to guide him through the resulting impact on the economy.
 People stopped coming in to buy Lexuses, so he knew that his normal response (R) of running newspaper and radio ads wouldn’t be good enough to keep his business afloat.
-The outcome (O) he was experiencing was a steady decrease of visitors to his showroom, as well as sales.
+The outcome (O) he was experiencing was a steady decrease in visitors to his showroom, as well as sales.

 So they tried a number of new things.
 Some didn’t work; some did.
-One of the strategies that worked was driving a fleet of new cars to where the rich people were – the country clubs, the marinas, polo grounds, parties in Beverly Hills and Westlake Village – and inviting them to take a test drive.
+One of the strategies that worked was driving a fleet of new cars to where the rich people were – the country clubs, the marinas, polo grounds, and parties in Beverly Hills and Westlake Village – and inviting them to take a test drive.

 Have you ever test-driven a new car and then gotten back into your old car?
 Suddenly your old car wasn’t good enough – you wanted the new car!
-The same thing happened for the people who took a Lexus for a spin, and many bought or leased a new car.
+The same thing happened to the people who took a Lexus for a spin, and many bought or leased a new car.